okpunosolomon/Admira-Autonomous-Agent/Solution Design Document_README.md

 The **Admira Autonomous Agent** is an AI-powered digital engagement system developed for **Admiral University Nigeria** to modernize student services through Microsoft’s **Power Platform**.

-Operating 24/7, it automates core academic and administrative processes such as **tuition inquiries**, **hostel booking**, **result checking**, and **admission status updates** — all delivered via a conversational interface powered by **Copilot Studio** and **Power Automate**.
+Operating 24/7, it automates core academic and administrative processes such as **tuition inquiries**, **hostel booking**, **result checking**, and **admission status updates**, all delivered via a conversational interface powered by **Copilot Studio** and **Power Automate**.

 This initiative eliminates manual delays, boosts transparency, and enforces enterprise-grade governance within the university’s Microsoft 365 ecosystem.
-It’s not just a chatbot — it’s an intelligent, process-driven automation hub.
+It is not just a chatbot but an intelligent, process-driven automation hub.

 ---